stephansturges/OpenLander/README.md

 Free-to-use landing-zone detection for UAV using Luxonis cameras and segmentation AI.

 # UPDATE 2022 09 20
 New version of the neural network released, trained on x10 more data.
-This version outputs a single "obstacle" class in Openlander.
+This version outputs a single "safe" class.
 Accuracy is really good :) !

 # Prerequisites: